-Residential buildings
+Residential buildings and residential care facilities

-Automatic demand control must be installed in all communal areas such as entrance halls, stairwells, laundry rooms, storage rooms, hobby rooms, meeting rooms, communal kitchens, communal living rooms and communal dining areas.
+• Automatic demand control must be installed in all communal areas such as entrance halls, stairwells, laundry rooms, storage rooms, hobby rooms, meeting rooms, communal kitchens, communal living rooms and communal dining areas.

 - Automatic demand control must be installed in all rooms. - In rooms with access to daylight, the artificial lighting must dim in response to daylight levels.